 Over the holiday weekend, we won’t have required class sessions, but we’ll run optional studio time with instructors/mentors present.
 We expect that most teams will work intensively through the weekend to push their concept forward.

+No, unless all parties agree on such arrangements.
 It's REALLY important that you review and are comfortable with the points on our Requirements page before applying.

 16. Will Harvard get equity in the venture?

 No, but please remember us in your charitable giving plans after your IPO ;)